-The Rule of Law
+The rule of law

 Although the concept of the rule of law differs from one jurisdiction to the next, it basically means that the law is above every citizen and is applied to every citizen equally.
-Although no precise definition of ‘the rule of law’ exists, certain elements are seen as essential, such as that laws should be published, or that the judiciary should be independent.
+Although no precise definition of ‘the rule of law’ exists, certain elements are seen as essential, such as that laws should be published, and that the judiciary should be independent.
 Of particular importance in the concept of the rule of law is that the government itself should be restrained in its governance and government officials held accountable for their actions.
 Of course, dictatorships or military juntas may look upon the rule of law in a different light.